GrandeMan/CropDate/README.md

 `I'm the Problem`: Bugs are most likely caused by user error, even if the code looks to be correct and I don't understand why.
 The problem is most likely tucked away in another file, or the intended outcome and the actual outcome don't line up, which boils down to a lack of understanding.

-`Add 10%`: Whenever I think I'm a certain percentage completed with a project, I should add an extra 10% because there always seems to be something unexpected that comes up.
+`Minus 10%`: Whenever I think I'm a certain percentage completed with a project, I should subtract an extra 10% because there always seems to be something unexpected that comes up.

 <hr/>